 - This surgery causes significant loss of sensation in the breast, which can have an impact on sexuality.

 - Women who undergo prophylactic mastectomy will no longer have the ability to breastfeed from the affected breast(s).

 - After prophylactic mastectomy, some women experience anxiety or depression about body image.

 - Although prophylactic mastectomy may reduce the risk of developing breast cancer by about 90%, it doesn’t guarantee that breast cancer will never happen.
-Breast tissue can sometimes extend to the collarbone and armpit, so it’s not possible for a surgeon to remove every last cell.
+Breast tissue can sometimes extend to the collarbone and armpit, and it’s not possible for a surgeon to remove every last cell.
 Breast cancer can develop even in the small amount of tissue that remains.

-If you’re at high risk for developing breast cancer, it’s important to discuss all your options for risk reduction with your doctor and loved ones.
+If you’re at high risk of developing breast cancer, it’s important to discuss all your options for risk reduction with your doctor and loved ones.
 It’s also important to seek a second opinion about whether or not prophylactic mastectomy is a strategy that works for the whole you — your medical situation and your quality of life.